Blankless/Bullettime_FYP_Project/README.md

 Now Bulletime can bee recreated by many regardless in proficency on the subject of photography and cinematography.
 With projects & products already in the market , what set this project apart from the rest?

 As per creation of this repository ,  this would possibly be the 1st project to attempt using the HQ camera with Raspberry Pi(s) and mimic bullettime in a raspbiean enviroment.
-Further revision of the project after i will not be involved hence this would be include the work that i did.
+Further revision of the project after will not be involved by me hence this would only include the work that was done by me for the project duration given.